 “The trouble with not having a goal is that you can spend your life running up and down the field and never score.”

-Several years ago, Forbes did a research study about goal-setting at Harvard University.
+Several years ago, Harvard University did a research study about goal-setting.
 They asked students if they had set specific, written goals, as well as if they’d made clear plans to achieve them.
 Here were the results:

 After 10 years, the same group of students were interviewed again.